victormours/victormours.github.io/_posts/2025-05-22-improving-trust-in-government-websites-on-the-open-web.markdown

 layout: post
 title:  "Improving trust in government websites on the open Web"
 date:   2025-05-11 18:08:22 +0200
-categories: open source
+categories:
 ---

 Impersonating governments is unfortunately a common scam on the internet.
-Scammers might do it to get people to pay bogus fines, to get some sensitive information, or sometimes even to sell access to otherwise free public services.
+Scammers might do it to get people to pay bogus fines, get some sensitive personal information, or even to sell access to otherwise free public services.

+It is currently a rather easy scam to run: all they need to do is to setup a website that re-uses the design system of the government they're imitating, host it with a somewhat offical-sounding domain name, and they're good to go.
+These sites might eventually be taken down or added to the [Safe Browsing](https://safebrowsing.google.com/) blocklist, but they can still do some damage.

-This can result in people being less trusting of goverment websites, while native apps can sometimes provide a better experience.
+This can result in people being less trusting of goverment websites, and some official communication being misunderstood as phishing attempts.

+In turn, government can be discouraged from communicating with their citizens through the open web, and try to find channels of communications that are deemed more trustworthy.

+On the other hand, native mobile apps can sometimes provide more security.

 As an example, here's what it looks like to visit the website and the Play store pages for the French government service France Identités:
 [screenshots of web page and play store page]

 These screenshots are for an Android phone using Mozilla Firefox.
-Different phones ands browsers will have slight variations but I believe the core different between web pages and app stores will be the same.
+Different phones and browsers will have slight variations but the main differences between web pages and app stores will be the same.

-It is true that the app store offers a more trustworthy interface for the end user: the app is labelled by Google as a government app, and the reviews on the app help making sure it's not a scam.
+The app store does offer a more trustworthy interface for the end user: the app is labelled by Google as a government app, and the reviews on the app help making sure it's not a scam.

-On the web however, any scammer can use the French government's design system, and there is little additional information provided to authenticate the website.

-In turn, government can be discouraged from communicating with their citizens through the open web, and try to find channels of communications that are deemed more trustworthy, which could drive them to native apps rather than being on the open web.

 I believe that it doesn't have to be this way, and that with a few simple design changes, we could make government websites and services easier to identify reliably on the open web, thus making them more trustworthy.